NCAR/DART/guide/inflation.rst

   (2007) <http://dx.doi.org/10.1175/JTECH2049.1>`__, `Anderson
   (2009) <http://dx.doi.org/10.1111/j.1600-0870.2008.00361.x>`__.

+Historically, inflation was first introduced to address sampling errors (the fact that we are limited to a small ensemble size).
+Latest research, e.g. `El Gharamti et al. (2019) <https://doi.org/10.1175/MWR-D-18-0389.1>`__
+suggests that prior and posterior inflation can be used to address different issues in the filtering problem.
+Prior inflation is able to address issues in the forecast step such as model errors while posterior inflation can help mitigate sampling errors in the analysis step.

 Inflation values can vary in space and time, depending on the specified namelist values.
-Even though we talk about a single inflation value, the inflation has a gaussian distribution with a mean and standard deviation.
+Even though we talk about a single inflation value, the inflation has a probability density with a mean and standard deviation.
 We use the mean value when we inflate, and the standard deviation indicates how sure of the value we are.
 Larger standard deviation values mean "less sure" and the inflation value can increase more quickly with time.
 Smaller values mean "more sure" and the time evolution will be slower since we are more confident that the mean (inflation value) is correct.